-After the member has completed 12 full months of retirement, the member's benefit increases by the applicable percentage each January, inclusive of other adjustments to the member's benefit.
+After the member has completed 12 full months of retirement, the member's benefit increases by the applicable percentage each January, inclusive of all other adjustments to the member's benefit.

-- o 3.0% for members hired prior to July 1, 2007 - 1.5% for members hired between July 1, 2007 and June 30, 2013 - Members hired on or after July 1, 2013 - 1.5% for each year PERS is funded at or above 90%; - 1.5% is reduced by 0.1% for each 2% PERS is funded below 90%; and - 0% whenever the amortization period for PERS is 40 years or more. - Mortality assumptions based on PUB-2010 general amounts weighted tables, projected generationally using MP-2021.
+- o 3.0% for members hired prior to July 1, 2007 - 1.5% for members hired between July 1, 2007 and June 30, 2013 - Members hired on or after July 1, 2013

+1.5% for each year PERS is funded at or above 90%;

+1.5% is reduced by 0.1% for each 2% PERS is funded below 90%; and

+0% whenever the amortization period for PERS is 40 years or more.

+• Mortality assumptions based on PUB-2010 general amounts weighted tables, projected generationally using MP-2021.

-The actuarial assumptions and methods utilized in the June 30, 2022 valuation were developed in the five-year experience study for the period ending 2021.
+The actuarial assumptions and methods utilized in the June 30, 2023 valuation were developed in the five-year experience study for the period ending 2021.
+However, the current long-term rate of return is based on analysis in the experience study, without consideration for the administrative expenses analysis shown in the experience study.